bioinformaticsgx/Spotify-Music-Data-Analysis/backup.md

 **Analyze the trend of music development over past 20 years.**

-  For example:

- ⋅⋅⋅*Music has generally been louder than before?*

- ⋅⋅⋅*What novel types of music have evolved popular in the past five years?*

 **Establish models to predict track popularity by machine learning algorithms.**